atarpara/foundry-snapshot-diff/README.md

 _Defaults to: `false`_

-### `fresh-shapshot` _{bool}_
+### `fresh-shapshots` _{bool}_

-Here's the corrected version:

 Specifies whether to generate a fresh `.gas-snapshot` or fetch an existing one.
-If set to 'true', a new gas snapshot will be generated using the 'forge snapshot' command.
-If set to 'false', the gas snapshot will be fetched directly from the PR branch.
-This reduces CI time if the PR already contains a `.gas-snapshot`.
+If set to 'true', a new gas snapshot will be generated using the `forge snapshot` command.
+If set to 'false', the gas snapshot will be fetched directly from branch.

 _Defaults to: `false`_

 ## Acknowledgements